Sputnik 1: Launch vehicle preparation and launch site selection

 The R-7 rocket was initially designed as an intercontinental ballistic missile (ICBM) by OKB-1.
 The decision to build it was made by the Central Committee of the Communist Party of the Soviet Union and the Council of Ministers of the USSR on 20 May 1954.
 The rocket was the most powerful in the world; it was designed with excess thrust since they were unsure how heavy the hydrogen bomb payload would be.
 The R-7 was also known by its GRAU (later GURVO, the Russian abbreviation for "Chief Directorate of the Rocket Forces") designation 8K71.
+At the time, the R-7 was known to NATO sources as the T-3 or M-104, and Type A.

+Several modifications were made to the R-7 rocket to adapt it to 'Object D', including upgrades to the main engines, the removal of a 300 kg radio package on the booster, and a new payload fairing that made the booster almost four metres (14 feet) shorter than its ICBM version.
+Object D would later be launched as Sputnik 3 after the much lighter 'Object PS' (Sputnik 1) was launched first.
+The trajectory of the launch vehicle and the satellite were initially calculated using arithmometers and six-digit trigonometric tables.
+More complex calculations were carried out on a newly-installed computer at the Academy of Sciences.

-At the time, the R-7 was known to NATO sources as the T-3 or M-104, and Type A. A special reconnaissance commission selected Tyuratam for the construction of a rocket proving ground, the 5th Tyuratam range, usually referred to as "NIIP-5", or "GIK-5" in the post-Soviet time.
+A special reconnaissance commission selected Tyuratam for the construction of a rocket proving ground, the 5th Tyuratam range, usually referred to as "NIIP-5", or "GIK-5" in the post-Soviet time.
 The selection was approved on 12 February 1955 by the Council of Ministers of the USSR, but the site would not be completed until 1958.
 Actual work on the construction of the site began on 20 July by military building units.
-On 14 June 1956, Korolev decided to adapt the R-7 rocket to the 'Object D' (Sputnik 3), that would later be replaced by the much lighter 'Object PS' (Sputnik 1).